nii236/crypto_world_summit/crypto_world_summit.md

   - Bought BTC for $100
   - Tried to trade my watch for 5BTC
   - Bartered goods for BTC
-  - Wrote algorithmic trading bots on Mt Gox
+  - Developed algorithmic trading bots on Mt Gox
+    - Lost a lot of money!

 ---